WP-API/docs/using-the-rest-api/client-libraries.md

 [node-wpapi](http://wp-api.org/node-wpapi) is an isomorphic JavaScript client library for querying or writing to the REST API using an intuitive chaining syntax.
 It can be used with Node.js or with client-side JavaScript applications.

+[wp-headless/fetch](https://github.com/wp-headless/fetch) is another isomorphic JavaScript client library with cross-browser support, multiple transport layers and a tiny package footprint.
+Perfect for modern module based enviroments such as Webpack or Rollup.

 [ember-wordpress](https://github.com/oskarrough/ember-wordpress) provides a connection between Ember Data and the REST API